 Peanut Cactus Care

 Like most cacti, the peanut cactus grows best in bright, sunny conditions.
-It can not tolerate being grown in full shade or low-light conditions.
-When grown outdoors, the peanut cactus should be planted in a full-sun location.
-In consistently hot climates, this cactus may appreciate some shade to protect it from the intense afternoon sun.
-When grown indoors, the peanut cactus should be placed in the sunniest location in your house.
+It cannot tolerate being grown in full shade or low-light conditions.
+When grown outdoors, plant the peanut cactus in a full-sun location.
+In consistently hot climates, this cactus might appreciate some shade to protect it from the intense afternoon sun.
+When grown indoors, place the peanut cactus in the sunniest location in your house.
 A bright west- or south-facing window is ideal.

 The peanut cactus is drought-tolerant thanks to its fleshy, water-storing stems and is easily susceptible to overwatering.
 Allow the soil to dry out thoroughly between waterings and then water deeply, soaking the soil completely.
 Cut back on watering in the winter when the cactus is dormant.

 This cactus thrives in hot, dry climates and does not do well in moist environments.
 The peanut cactus is not frost-tolerant and can only grow outdoors year-round in USDA zones 10a to 11b.
 That being said, it is beneficial for the cactus to be exposed to cooler temperatures during the winter to mimic its natural environment and encourage blooming.
 Temperatures between 32 to 45 degrees Fahrenheit (0 to 7 degrees Celsius) are ideal.
 Average household humidity and temperature levels are usually acceptable for the peanut cactus, just avoid placing it in particularly humid locations of the home, such as the bathroom.